sushant-iitp/firebond_crypto_task/README.md

 ## Unit Testing

 Unit testing of functions can be executed from the `unit_test.go` file after filling in the mock database credentials in the `setup()` and `tearDown()` functions.
+Execute the different Unit Tests individually one at a time ot maintain Database Consistency